 And inside?

-The first thing you encounter inside the church is a non-descript wall of glass that feels like a disappointment…until you go through its doors and are transported into 18th-century Vienna.
+The first thing you encounter inside the church is a non-descript wall of glass that feels like a disappointment…until you go through its doors and land in 18th-century Vienna.

 Giant stone arches with illusionist paintings create the impression of detail and grandeur.